 World Nomads vs. HTH Travel Insurance

 World Nomads has far fewer plans than HTH Travel Insurance.
-HTH’s plans are also more flexible than those of World Nomads, allowing the traveler to choose their coverage and deductible.
-However, we would not recommend HTH over World Nomads if you are going to be doing any zip lining or hang gliding, as HTH does not cover those kinds of extreme activities.
+HTH’s plans are also more flexible than those of World Nomads, allowing the traveler to choose their coverage and deductibles.
+However, we would not recommend HTH over World Nomads if you plan to do any zip lining or hang gliding, as HTH does not cover those kinds of extreme activities.

 World Nomads vs. John Hancock

-While John Hancock doesn’t have an abundance of plan options, it does offer one more tier than World Nomads — giving you a little more flexibility when searching for coverage.
-However, if you’re looking to participate in “extreme” activities on your trip, World Nomads is still a better bet; John Hancock will not cover these activities on any of its plans.
+While ancock doesn’t have an abundance of plan options, it does offer one more tier than World Nomads — giving you a little more flexibility when searching for coverage.
+Similar to HTH, John Hancock does not cover any “extreme” activities on your trip.